uaraven/semblance/docs/manual.md

   Collection operations like `:reverse` or `:sort` do not modify collection which they work on, they create a new one.

-  However lists and vectors support the same operations their performance can be very different.
+  Though lists and vectors support the same operations their performance can be very different.
 Vectors are fast when accessing items by index, lists are fast when evaluating tail or appending/prepending values.

   **MAP**